arturkornilowicz/esx_verify/README.md

 docker build -t esx_verify .
 ```

-2. Run the Docker image

-To run the Docker image, run the following command:
+Run the Docker image with one of the following commands.
+Replace `<input_path>` with directory with mml.lar and esx_mml directory.
+You can use `download` param to download mml.lar and esx_mml files and prepare the input directory structure.
+You can use smaller `m.lar` file to test the process (it's copied to the input directory automatically).
+Replace `<output_path>` with directory if you want to see the output files.

 ```shell
 docker run --rm -v <input_path>:/app/input -v <output_path>:/app/output esx_verify download
 ```

-or
+Download mml.lar and esx_mml files and prepare the input directory structure, then run the verification process for all files.

 ```shell
 docker run --rm -v <input_path>:/app/input -v <output_path>:/app/output esx_verify download m.lar
 ```

-or
+Download mml.lar and esx_mml files and prepare the input directory structure, then run the verification process for small number of files (defined in `m.lar` file; it's copied to the input directory automatically).

 ```shell
 docker run --rm -v <input_path>:/app/input -v <output_path>:/app/output esx_verify
 ```

-or
+Run the verification process for all files.
+You need to have `mml.lar` and `esx_mml` directories in the input directory.

 ```shell
 docker run --rm -v <input_path>:/app/input -v <output_path>:/app/output esx_verify m.lar
 ```

-Replace `<input_path>` with directory with mml.lar and esx_mml directory.
-You can use `download` param to download mml.lar and esx_mml files and prepare the input directory structure.
-You can use smaller `m.lar` file to test the process (it's copied to the input directory automatically).
+Run the verification process for small number of files (defined in `m.lar` file; it's copied to the input directory automatically).
+You need to have `mml.lar` and `esx_mml` directories in the input directory.
-Replace `<output_path>` with directory if you want to see the output files.